September 11 attacks: Planning

+During the trial of alleged 9/11 conspirator Zacarias Moussaoui, the U.S. government identified five people as having been completely aware of the operation's details; bin Laden, Mohammed, Mohammed Atef, Abu Turab al-Urduni, and bin al-Shibh.
+The attacks were conceived by Khalid Sheikh Mohammed, who first presented it to bin Laden in 1996.
+Many targets were listed that al-Qaeda hijackers could crash planes into, including the Library Tower (now the U.S. Bank Tower) in Los Angeles.
+Bin Laden rejected the plan for being too elaborate.
+Al-Qaeda's first attacks against the U.S. after Bin Laden's 1998 fatwa were the 1998 African embassy bombings.
+In late 1998 or early 1999, bin Laden approved Mohammed to go forward with a new version of the 1996 plan.

-Bin Laden provided leadership and financial support and was involved in selecting participants.
+Bin Laden provided leadership and financial support, and was involved in selecting participants.
+Atef provided operational support, including target selections and helping arrange travel for the hijackers.
 He initially selected Nawaf al-Hazmi and Khalid al-Mihdhar, both experienced jihadists who had fought in the Bosnian war.
-Al-Hazmi and al-Mihdhar arrived in the United States in mid-January 2000.
-In early 2000, al-Hazmi and al-Mihdhar took flying lessons in San Diego, California.
-Both spoke little English, performed poorly in flying lessons, and eventually served as secondary "muscle" hijackers.
+The two arrived in the United States in mid-January 2000.
+In early 2000, they took flying lessons in San Diego, California.
+Both spoke little English.
+They performed poorly in flying lessons, and so they eventually served as secondary "muscle" hijackers.

-In late 1999, a group of men from Hamburg, Germany, arrived in Afghanistan.
-The group included Mohamed Atta, Marwan al-Shehhi, Ziad Jarrah, and Ramzi bin al-Shibh.
+The Hamburg cell in Germany included Islamists who were key operatives in the 9/11 attacks.
+In late 1999, cell members bin al-Shibh, Mohamed Atta, Marwan al-Shehhi, and Ziad Jarrah arrived to meet al-Qaeda in Afghanistan.
 Bin Laden selected these men because they were educated, could speak English, and had experience living in the West.
 New recruits were routinely screened for special skills and al-Qaeda leaders consequently discovered that Hani Hanjour already had a commercial pilot's license.

-Hanjour arrived in San Diego on December 8, 2000, joining Hazmi.
+Hanjour arrived in San Diego on December 8, 2000, joining al-Hazmi.
 They soon left for Arizona, where Hanjour took refresher training.
 Marwan al-Shehhi arrived at the end of May 2000, while Atta arrived on June 3, 2000, and Jarrah arrived on June 27, 2000.
 Bin al-Shibh applied several times for a visa to the United States, but as a Yemeni, he was rejected out of concerns he would overstay his visa.
 Bin al-Shibh stayed in Hamburg, providing coordination between Atta and Mohammed.
 The three Hamburg cell members all took pilot training in South Florida at Huffman Aviation.

 In the spring of 2001, the secondary hijackers began arriving in the United States.
-In July 2001, Atta met with bin al-Shibh in Tarragona, Catalonia, Spain, where they coordinated details of the plot, including final target selection.
+In July 2001, Atta met with bin al-Shibh in Spain, where they coordinated details of the plot, including final target selection.
 Bin al-Shibh passed along bin Laden's wish for the attacks to be carried out as soon as possible.
 Some of the hijackers received passports from corrupt Saudi officials who were family members or used fraudulent passports to gain entry.